Things to do in China

 Perhaps the dish that’s been most widely popularized in the West, gu lao rou - or sweet and sour pork - hails originally from China’s contemporary travel hub, Guangzhou in Guangdong province.
 Typically made using pieces of deep fried pork tenderloin, the dish is appropriately named for its combination of sweet and sour flavors, which are created with pineapple and peppers.

-Yunnan is one of those places where you feel you’ve taken a step back in time, and guoqiao mixian - otherwise known as ‘crossing-the-bridge rice noodle soup - certainly adds to that perception.
+Yunnan is one of those places where you feel you’ve taken a step back in time, and guoqiao mixian – otherwise known as ‘crossing-the-bridge rice noodle soup – certainly adds to that perception.
 A dish that is based on love and loyalty, it is said that a scholar’s wife would prepare a bowl of noodles each day and walk the bridge to bring the noodles to him.
 Sadly, the noodles were always cold on arrival.
 Her solution?
-Pour boiled oil over the noodle soup to keep the ingredients hot en route.
-This solved the wife’s dilemma and thus the scholar was suitably fed - so well in fact that he successfully passed his exams.
+Pour boiled oil over the noodle soup to keep the ingredients hot in route.
+This solved the wife’s dilemma and thus the scholar was suitably fed – so well in fact that he successfully passed his exams.
 Guoqiao mixian is made on a chicken stock and served with meats (chicken, pork, fish), vegetables (sprouts, mushrooms), and noodles of course.

 Perhaps Guilin’s best known dish is mifen or rice noodles.
 With a history of some 2,000 plus years, legend has it that Guilin’s rice noodles were created to meet the need of northern soldiers who found themselves fighting in the south of China, but unable (or maybe just unwilling) to partake of the rice.
 Under the orders of their general, rice noodles were invented, and have become a staple in China and surrounding countries.
-Mifen noodles are served in broth and topped with pickled vegetables, peanuts, soy beans, green onions, and chili flakes.
-The most popular Guilin Mifen are boiled rice noodles served with braised beef slices, crispy deep-fried pork belly and soybeans, sausage, peanut oil, and topped with freshly chopped chili, minced garlic, green onions, and pickled vegetables.
+Mifen noodles are served in broth and topped with pickled vegetables, peanuts, soybeans, green onions, and chili flakes.
+The most popular Guilin Mifen is boiled rice noodles served with braised beef slices, crispy deep-fried pork belly and soybeans, sausage, peanut oil, and topped with freshly chopped chili, minced garlic, green onions, and pickled vegetables.

 Yangzhou Fried Rice